 Opportunity Cost – The loss of potential gain from other alternatives when one alternative is chosen.

-Since I’ve already paid the $550 fee for the Platinum card, I’m going to make choices that allow me to get back the money in statement credits from AMEX.
+Since I’ve already paid the $695 fee for the Platinum card, I will make choices that allow me to get back the money in statement credits from AMEX.
 I might fly on an airline with a higher airfare or with less favorable flight times because it’s the one picked for my AMEX credits.
 Maybe I order from UBER Eats even if it’s more expensive instead of using Grubhub or Postmates just to use the $15 credit.
 I’ll also need to use my Platinum card to make purchases I would otherwise have used a different card for so I could get better insurance coverage.

 All of these decisions have a related cost.
-I would rather have taken the cheaper flight with the better times.
+I would instead have taken the cheaper flight with the better times.
 My favorite restaurant wasn’t on Uber Eats so I needed to get food from somewhere else.
-Hopefully, my flight isn’t delayed because I don’t have trip delay insurance.

 Please understand, I’m not trying to say a card like the American Express Platinum is a good or bad value for anyone.
-What I’m saying is that claiming the statement credits will offset the annual fee on a dollar for dollar value is not totally accurate.
+I’m saying that claiming the statement credits will offset the annual fee on a dollar-for-dollar value is not accurate.
 AMEX knows this.
 There’s no way they’d offer a card that everyone makes money on even before considering the benefits they provide to cardholders.

-AMEX just doesn’t do this on the Platinum card, as they’ve recently revamped the Gold card and Business Platinum by raising the annual fees while providing additional statement credits.
-Obviously, they know this is a money maker for them and people aren’t going to get as much back as they’re paying in additional fees.
+AMEX just doesn’t do this on the Platinum card, as they’ve revamped the Gold card and Business Platinum by raising the annual fees while providing additional statement credits.
+Obviously, they know this is a moneymaker for them and people aren’t going to get as much back as they’re paying in additional fees.

 When considering the value of any card, don’t take anyone’s word on what it’s worth to you.
 Only you know that.
 Maybe you can take advantage of every credit and this is the perfect fit for you.
 GREAT!
 You might never be able to easily use any of the statement credits and end up trying to figure out what to do with all of this “free money” you were supposed to get back.
 In cases like this, Your Mileage May Vary.